Microsoft CRM 2013 Navigation

-Both the Outlook client and the web client use the left side of the screen for navigation.
-The left navigation is broken into sections, and underneath the section headings, individual areas of the application are available for selection.
-What appears on the left navigation is controlled by the access levels specified under security roles, as well as the site map, both of which may be modified by the system administrator.
+The command bar at the very top of the screen controls the entire navigation of CRM.
+The hierarchy of the navigation goes from left to right.
+Therefore, the user selects the area of the application they want to go to (e.g.Sales, Marketing, or Service), and then selects which type of record.
+What appears on the command bar is controlled by the access levels specified under security roles, as well as the site map, both of which may be modified by the system administrator.

 b.
 Recently Visited

-Whenever you are looking at a list of data, it is always displayed it a grid view.
+Whenever you are looking at a list of data, it is always displayed as a grid view.
 The grid views throughout Microsoft Dynamics CRM have common functionality, including:

 - The ability to select one or more records to complete an action